Keyframer: Empowering Animation Design using Large Language Models: Keyframer System

-To provide granular controls for editing the generated animations (DG2), we offer two kinds of editors in Keyframer.
-When a user clicks on a given design, the editors below display the CSS snippet in two formats: a \textbf{Code Editor} where the CSS can be edited directly, and a \textbf{Properties Editor}, a dynamically created UI-layer for editing CSS properties.
-Following DG3, the Properties Editor is designed to be approachable to users less familiar or comfortable with editing CSS syntax and is modeled after UI elements one might see in graphics editors like Illustrator.
+Keyframer provides two editors for users to directly modify generated animation code (DG2): a \textbf{Code Editor} where the CSS for a given design can be edited directly, and a \textbf{Properties Editor}, which presents dynamically created UI for editing CSS properties.
+Following DG3, the Properties Editor is designed to be approachable to users less familiar with code and is modeled after UI elements one might see in graphics editors like Illustrator.

 The \textbf{Code Editor} is implemented with CodeMirror and has syntax highlighting and autocompletion for CSS.
 We re-inject the revised CSS onto the page on every keystroke so that users can preview their changes immediately.
-The \textbf{Properties Editor} provides property-specific UI for editing the code (DG3); for example, for editing colors, we provide a color picker and for editing timing function curves, we provide a dropdown of defaults (like \textit{linear} and \textit{ease-in}), along with a bezier editor for entering custom timing curves.
-Animation properties and keyframes are grouped together by identifier to improve readability.
+The \textbf{Properties Editor} provides property-specific UI for editing the code (DG3) such as a color picker and a dropdown and bezier editor for timing functions.
 Figure \ref{fig:editors} shows how an example code snippet appears in both the code editor and the properties editor.
 Edits in either mode are immediately reflected in the companion mode to support direct manipulation \cite{kery2020mage}.